+TRACKING/PROCESS

-TRACKING/PROCESS Does this report relate to a major strategic decision, as set out in the GMCA Constitution?
-No EXEMPTION FROM CALL IN Are there any aspects in this report which means it should be considered to be exempt from call in by the relevant Scrutiny Committee on the grounds of urgency?
-No
+Does this report relate to a major strategic decision, as set out No

+in the GMCA Constitution?

+NI

+EXEMPTION FROM CALL IN

+Are there any aspects in this report which No

+means it should be considered to be

+exempt from call in by the relevant

+Scrutiny Committee on the grounds of

+urgency?

+TfGMC Overview & S crutiov

-TfGMC Overview & Scrutiny Committee N/A N/A
+TIGINIC Overview & Scrutiny

+Committee

+N/A N/A

-Greater Manchester Combined Authority (GMCA) Internal Audit Charter
+Greater Manchester Combined Authority (GMCA) Internal Audit Charter 2021/22